mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 And I’ve put it down on a bit of paper.
 It’s just gcc-examples.glitch.com

-#### Appendix.debugging GDPs used to nurture tactical responses to coding errors
+#### Appendix C.debugging GDPs used to nurture tactical responses to coding errors

 COPIED FROM GDP CHAPTER